aozaki-kuro/tokomachi-wiki/docs/timeline/2020/README.md

 - They found out there were so many things to want to do together and it's more interesting to have it done as Tokomachi.
 - Their interest, favorite food, their goals were nearly the same.
 - For Toko, Suisei was the one spending the least time deciding what to eat.
-- Althought Suisei's choice for meal was limited (Barbecue, Familiy restaurant or Shabushabu).
+- Although Suisei's choice for meal was limited (Barbecue, Family restaurant or Shabushabu).
 - Suisei loves to wear high heels when she goes shopping with Toko, but often got tipped over.
 Toko is a little bit higher than Suisei, so she often walks a little bit behind Suisei and watches over her to prevent Suisei actually got tipped over.
 - Suisei often do some funny moves that would make Toko laugh.
-- Both Suisei and Toko were very afriad of Enderman.
+- Both Suisei and Toko were very afraid of Enderman.

 Suisei was fishing and Toko watched over Suisei throughout the whole stream.